Striking Los Angeles teachers rally near City Hall as talks resume

-LOS ANGELES (Reuters) - Tens of thousands of striking Los Angeles teachers rallied near City Hall on Friday, joined by parents and students as contract talks the mayor called “productive” resumed behind closed doors after a marathon negotiating session the day before.
+LOS ANGELES (Reuters) - Tens of thousands of striking Los Angeles teachers were joined by parents and students in a rally near City Hall on Friday, as contract talks mediated by the mayor resumed behind closed doors after a marathon negotiating session the day before.

-Some 30,000 teachers walked off the job on Monday in their first strike against the Los Angeles Unified School District in 30 years, demanding higher pay, smaller classes and more support staff.
-They also have called for curbs on the steady expansion of independently managed charter schools, arguing that they divert resources from traditional classroom instruction.
+Some 30,000 teachers walked off the job on Monday in their first strike against the Los Angeles Unified School District (LAUSD) in 30 years, demanding higher pay, smaller classes and more support staff.

+LAUSD officials have argued that the teachers’ demands would place too great a strain on the district’s budget if they were fully met.
+Union leaders have countered that sufficient funding is available if the district had the right priorities.

 “We are willing to go as long as it takes and work as hard as we need to get a fair contract,” union bargaining chair Arlene Inouye told supporters at City Hall, adding that talks were expected to last through the three-day holiday weekend.